 Negative control (no template reaction): no amplification is detected.
-Sample contamination may have occurred if the negative control has amplification curves (FAM and HEX/VIC/JOE) with a sigmoidal shape.
-Repeat the test following good qPCR practices.
+Sample contamination may have occurred if the negative control has amplification curves (FAM and HEX) with a sigmoidal shape.
+Repeat the test following good Real-time PCR practices.

-Positive control: the amplification curves of FAM (GBS) and HEX/VIC/JOE (ACTB) curves are positive.
-Positive control is expected to amplify at Ct < 32, in both channels FAM and HEX/VIC/JOE.
+Positive control: the amplification curves of FAM (GBS) and HEX (ACTB) curves are positive.
+Positive control is expected to amplify at Ct < 32, in both channels FAM and HEX.
 Failure to satisfy this quality control criterion is a strong indication that the experiment has been compromised.